usnistgov/smstestbed/README.md

 # NIST Smart Manufacturing Systems (SMS) Test Bed

-Coming Soon.
+The NIST Smart Manufacturing Systems (SMS) Test Bed is physically located in Gaithersburg MD USA.
+The SMS Test Bed is comprised of three major components:

+1. Computer-Aided Technologies (CAx) Lab
+2. Manufacturing Lab
+3. Data publication web services

+This repository contains all technology developed, configuration utilized, and data gathered by the SMS Test Bed.
+Please visit the SMS Test Bed Information Page for more information about the test bed.

 ## Repository Description

 Below is an overview of the organization of this repository.

 ```
-+---mtconnect (current MTConnect adapter and agent build)
++---mtconnect (current MTConnect adapter and agent build and configuration)
-+---raw (raw unprocessed data for the current day's worth of data)
++---raw (raw unprocessed data collected in the test bed)
 +---tdp (Technical Data Packages)
 +---README.md (this documentation)
 ```